blackspike/pixel-artist/README.md

 # pixel-artist

-A toy API to convert any bitmap image in to RBA colours!
+A toy API to convert any bitmap image in to RGB colours!

 ## Demo